dskoda/Zeolites-AMD/README.md

 This should install all dependencies (see [pyproject.toml](pyproject.toml)) and two scripts (`zamd_compare` and `zamd_hyperopt`).
 Importantly, this also installs the [`average-minimum-distance`](https://github.com/dwiddo/average-minimum-distance) package that compare crystals by their AMD or PDD.
+For full reproducibility, all packages used when producing the results of this work are given in the [environment.txt](environment.txt) file.

-To download the data that reproduces this paper, simply run
+To download the raw data that has all the results for this paper, simply run

 ```bash
 chmod +x download.sh